EXCLUSIVE-TIM excludes Huawei from 5G core equipment tender in Italy, Brazil - sources

 The head of French cybersecurity agency ANSSI ruled out a total ban on Huawei equipment for 5G networks in a newspaper interview on Sunday, but said French telcos were being encouraged to avoid switching to the Chinese company.

-Huawei has played no part in the building of TIM's existing core network in Italy, while the exclusion marks a change of course for TIM in Brazil, where Huawei has supplied 4G equipment for the core network of the Italian group's local unit TIM Participacoes TIMP3.SA.
+Huawei has played no part in the building of TIM's existing core network in Italy, while the exclusion could mark a change of course for TIM in Brazil, where Huawei has supplied 4G equipment for the core network of the Italian group's local unit TIM Participacoes TIMP3.SA.

 So-called core networks are where sensitive data is processed.